 Repairing water damaged oak flooring

 Fine Oak Flooring has recently carried out repairs of water damaged oak flooring.
-Flooring was originally fitted by Fine Oak Flooring about eight years ago in Docklands, east London.
+We originally fitted this floor about eight years ago in Docklands, east London.
 It was a natural grade solid oak flooring 20mm thick and 150mm wide with square edge.

 The flooring was damaged by a leaking pipe in the kitchen.
-Oak flooring was swelled and warped extensively by water that spread quickly damaging a large part of the oak flooring.
-To repair the water damaged oak flooring was very difficult and required knowledge and skills.
-Water damaged floorboards had to be cut out and removed carefully not to damage the good floorboards.
+Flooring swelled and warped extensively by water that spread quickly damaging a large part of the oak flooring.
+Water damaged oak flooring is difficult to repair and required knowledge and skill.
+Carefully removed all affected flooring not to damage the good floorboards.

-Once the leaking pipe was repaired the concrete sub-floor was cleaned from the adhesive and left to dry out.
+Once the leaking pipe fixed we cleaned the concrete sub-floor from the adhesive.
 The preparation of sub-floor started once the concrete was dry.
-The concrete was levelled with latex levelling compound and then treated with Sika Primer MB.
-This is a two component resin based primer which acts also as damp-proofing membrane.
-The primer was left to dry for 24 hours before the new oak was fitted.
+Levelled the concrete with latex levelling compound and then treated with Sika Primer MB.
+This is a two component resin primer which acts also as damp-proofing membrane.
+Left the primer to dry for 24 hours before the new oak flooring installation.

-Knots of the newly fitted oak flooring were filled with dark filler.
-All of the flooring was sanded down with a belt sander to level the old and the newly fitted flooring.
-Then the gaps and cracks were filled with a mixture of resin and very fine saw dust.
-The whole area of flooring was finally sanded again with a fine grade sandpaper.
-The sanded oak flooring was finished with two coats of Osmo Polyx oil.
-Skirtings were put back and the flat was re-decorated.
+We filled the knots of the newly fitted oak with dark filler.
+Sanded down all of the flooring with a belt sander to level the old and the newly fitted flooring.
+Filled the gaps and cracks with a mixture of resin and very fine saw dust.
+Finally we sanded the whole area of the flooring again with a fine grade sandpaper.
+Sanded oak flooring finished with two coats of Osmo Polyx oil.

 There are a number of different types of water damage that can occur to the oak flooring and each will require different methods of treatment.
 A good assessment of a type of damage is required and an extensive knowledge and skills to bring the oak flooring back to its natural glory.